 If you’re in need of hair wax check out this 100% natural hair wax by Kitenest

-For more information on the hazards of hair dye and safer brands to consider check out Mamavation’s post on the issue.
+For more information on the hazards of hair dye and safer brands to consider check out Mamavation’s article on the issue.

 When I was trying to go shampoo free I looked into brushes to distribute my natural hair oil down the hair shaft.
 Here were some plastic-free brushes that I came across as part of that research.
 I ended up buying a paddle brush with round wooden pins.
 If I had my chance again I’d get pointed pins instead as the round one make it hard to brush the hair smooth and catch in our hair.